tock/tock/doc/syscalls/90001_screen.md

 The screen driver allows the process to write data to a framebuffer of a screen.

+This syscall driver is designed for single-client usage, for the sake of simplicity, and because a single client covers a significant portion of display use cases.
+While several clients may use this interface simultaneously, each may independently modify parameters defining the usage of the display, like resolution, or power.
+Those changes will not be broadcast to every client, requiring external synchronization.
+This syscall interface does not expose the current power state of the display, so each usage should start by calling the "Set power" syscall.
+All commands except "Does the driver exist?" and "Set power" may return OFF when power is not enabled (see screen HIL for details).
 ## Command

   * ### Command number: `0`